 Llamas Patrol Farms

-Llamas are naturally prone to protect animals who they bond with.
+Llamas are naturally prone to protect the animals they bond with.
 For this reason, they make excellent guardians for farmed animals and farms.
-Including a llama in a flock of sheep protects against predation from coyotes and stray dogs while also preventing the use of more drastic measures such as trapping.
-The sheep are able to spend time outside in a field without fear of predation.
+Including a llama in a flock of sheep protects against predation from coyotes and stray dogs, while also avoiding the use of more drastic measures, such as trapping.
+The presence of a llama allows the sheep to spend time outside in a field without fear of predation.

 Narwhals Assist Scientists

 Narwhals have proven invaluable for scientists seeking to understand the melting ice in the ocean surrounding Greenland.
 Much of the coast of Greenland is covered in ice year-round, making it virtually inaccessible to human researchers and their vessels.